gerardoanuglo/mall-customer-segmentation/README.md

 The 5 clusters are almost completely distinct from one another.
 However the central cluster and the upper left cluster have a few points close to each other.

-### Analyzing Cluster Designation Based on Key Metrics.
+## Analyzing Cluster Designation Based on Key Metrics.

-(spending score and income)

 The customers were grouped by their clusters and analyzed by their mean income and spending score to uncover insights about the groups.

 <img width="512" alt="Screenshot 2022-12-01 at 4 27 12 PM" src="https://user-images.githubusercontent.com/85320743/205187311-65cd3402-0ad6-4829-894a-e60d9b43cf12.png">

-RESULTS:
+# RESULTS:

 0. Penny Pinchers